luciotato/LiteScript/README.md

 ###Example:
 -----
 ###Class Person
-This is a example of some class, the title above is CODE, becaise the line start with 'class'.
-This this text is not code.
-This is a comment paragraph, which explains the class use, and has high chances of being kept attachhed to the class in code refactorings.
-No let's wrtie the class body (code)
+This is an example of some class, the title above is CODE, because the line start with 'class'.
+This text is not code.
+This is a comment paragraph, which explains the class usage, and, because its location, has high chances of being kept attached to the class in code refactorings.

+Now let's write the class body (code)

     properties
         name